lw292/unixclass/README.md

 You can see that our newly created files are not executable by anyone!
 Let's fix that.
 You will need the **change mode** command `chmod`:
 ```
 chmod +x top_ten # make it generally executable
-chmod u+x combine_data # Only make it executable for the owner
+chmod u+x select_combine # Only make it executable for the owner
-chmod g+x combine_data # Only make it executable for the group
+chmod g+x select_combine # Only make it executable for the group
 ```

 This is fine, but if you read the instructions of some programs, you will often encounter `chmod` used with numbers, which are known as the **Octal Representation of File Permissions**: